bwoo14/2420_assign2/README.md

 </body>
 </html>
 ```
 - Also change the index.js file so that it is slightly different in the `/api` route.
-For example you can change the `return {hello: 'Server x'}` to `return {hello: 'Server x'}`
+For example you can change the `return {hello: 'Server x'}` to `return {hello: 'Server y'}`
 ![](./images/servery.png)
-- Make sure to do restart the web service after making changes to the html or js
+- Make sure to restart the web service after making changes to the html or js
 ```
 sudo systemctl restart hello_web.service
 ```